FEDERAL DIRECT STUDENT LOANS 2020/21

 Students commencing a new postgraduate taught programme of study at the University of Aberdeen are advised to select 1st year GRAD/PROF as the Grade level in their FAFSA application even if they have previously studied at postgraduate taught level.

-Students commencing a postgraduate research programme of student at the University of Aberdeen are advised to select Continuing GRAD/PROF as the Grade level in their FAFSA application.
+Students commencing a postgraduate research programme at the University of Aberdeen are advised to select Continuing GRAD/PROF as the Grade level in their FAFSA application.

-The University of Aberdeen administers US Federal Direct Loans, US Private Loans and US Veterans Educational Benefits (or GI Bill) for students that are US citizens or eligible non-citizens.
+The University of Aberdeen administers US Federal Direct Loans, US Private Loans and US Veterans Educational Benefits (or GI Bill) for students who are US citizens or eligible non-citizens.

 The William D. Ford Federal Direct Loan Program offers Direct Loans to eligible students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education, though you may deal with a different agency as your loan servicer.